 Its unique appearance comes from directly exposing the granite to a high-temperature flame, causing the surface to become rough, unlike polished granite which shows off the highest level of shine available.

 This unique granite finish also requires a high level of care from experienced stone restoration experts.
-For technicians from Mid America Metals, the scope of the work included cleaning and sealing the flame-cut black granite throughout the Gallery’s spacious Kogod Courtyard.
+For technicians from Mid America Specialty Services, the scope of the work included cleaning and sealing the flame-cut black granite throughout the Gallery’s spacious Kogod Courtyard.